After downloading dozens of free and paid apps from the App Store, I’ve concluded that many of them are just…crap. Seriously.

 But instead, that wasn’t the case…

-So, here’s the list of the 5 best handwriting apps for iPad that I’ve tried and liked.
+So, here’s the list of the 5 best handwriting apps for iPad that I’ve come across

 Note that this list is somewhat opinionated based on what exactly you’re looking for in a handwriting app for your iPad.
 Different users have different uses.
 I suggest you try all of these out and choose the one or two handwriting apps you like best.